A bit of history about the Castel Sant'Angelo

-Castel Sant'Angelo.
-The imposing Castel Sant'Angelo (Castle of the Holy Angel) is the only building that has followed the development of the city of Rome for about 2000 years, the other Roman monuments have had a different destiny as they were reduced to ruins or used as quarries to pick up materials to recycle in new, modern constructions.
+The imposing Castel Sant'Angelo (Castel of the Holy Angel) is the only building that has followed the development of the city of Rome for about 2000 years, the other Roman monuments have had different destinations, some were reduced to ruins and others were used as quarries to collect materials and recycle them into new constructions.

-In the XIX century it took again the role of prison up to 1906 when it finally has became a museum, rich of charme and ready to share its historical baggage with the world.
+In the 19th century it returned to its prison role, until 1906 when finally it became a museum, rich in charm and willing to share its historical grounding with the world.

 In 1925 it was transformed into the National Museum of Castel Sant'Angelo.

 The Castle of Sant’Angelo is divided into five floors which can be access through a spiral ramp that allows the entrance to the chamber of ashes and the cells in which some historical people remained locked.

 At the top of the castle it’s possible to visit some rooms that functioned as Papal residence and which were decorated with Renaissance frescoes preserved to perfection.
 Here you can also see the cells where the remains of Hadrian's successors, grain warehouses and a large collection of weapons are preserved.